 Principle one is known as planning.
 What we mean by planning is working out exactly what it is that you need to get done.
 This is you writing a to-do list for example.
-Or, if this was a project that you were working on, understanding what are the individual tasks that you would need to complete in order to see that project through to completion.
+Or, if this was a project that you were working on, understand what are the individual tasks that you would need to complete in order to see that project through to completion.
 This is working out of the tasks that you need to get done.

-Once that is happened, those things need to be prioritised.
-What's the order that you were going to do these tasks in.
-This is going to be based on importance - how important the task is and, potentially time as well - when is the deadline of when these things need to be completed.
+Once that happens, those things need to be prioritised.
+What’s the order that you were going to do these tasks in.
+This is going to be based on importance – how important the task is and, potentially time as well – when is the deadline of when these things need to be completed.

 Prioritise based on importance as well as deadline.
-If you only prioritise on deadline you will find you increase the amount of 'firefighting' that you do.
+If you only prioritise on the deadline you will find you increase the amount of 'firefighting' that you do.
 Click To Tweet

 Now we know what we need to do and we understand what order they need to come in.
 Once that’s been completed, our next principle is scheduling.

 People think that scheduling and planning are the same things.
 Actually, they are two very different things.
 Planning is understanding what you need to get done where scheduling is committing the time to when you will do them.
 For example, you might block time out in your calendar or diary and commit that time to that task.
 We work out what we need to get done we work out the order that those things need to be done in, then we commit or block out the time that each of those individual tasks will be completed.

 Don't just plan.
 You need to schedule too.
 Block out and commit to a time when you will carry out individual tasks.
 This will increase your levels of ownership and commitment to getting things done.
 Click To Tweet